 In response to Pope Francis’ call on every European parish to host one refugee family, Every Campus A Refuge was founded at Guilford College by Dr. Diya Abdo in September of 2015 to call on every college and university in the world to partner with their local refugee resettlement agencies to house refugees on campus grounds and assist them in resettlement.
 The idea is that university and college campuses have everything necessary – housing, food, care, skills – to take in refugees and support them as they begin their lives in their new homes.

-Since January of 2016, Guilford College, a very small liberal arts college in North Carolina, partnered with one of Greensboro’s local refugee resettlement agencies (CWS Greensboro) to host 32refugees (18 of them children between the ages of 10 months and 17 years) in Guilford College campus houses and apartments.
+Since January of 2016, Guilford College, a very small liberal arts college in North Carolina, partnered with one of Greensboro’s local refugee resettlement agencies (CWS Greensboro) to host 66 refugees as well as 18 Afghan evacuees in Guilford College campus houses and apartments.

 Participating individuals receive a powerful experiential education on pressing global issues (the refugee crisis and forced displacement) and local concerns (immigrant and refugee life in Greensboro) all while and because of actively engaging in real-world principled problem-solving.
 This place-based educational experience, connected as it is to real rather than theoretical people, has transformed volunteers’ lives and, through their efforts, positively impacted the refugees’ lives in Greensboro.